-This is how Gmail is set up and how most people use.
-Although the option of creating and adding new folders is pretty known, people in general use only folders that comes with Gmail.
+This is how Gmail is set up and how most people use it.
+Although the option of creating and adding new folders is pretty known, people in general use only folders that come with Gmail.

 And what does it take to be the best email folder system and make the most out of your Gmail?
 It has to have additional features that will help you organize and track those emails more efficiently.